TetSigma/graphguesser/README.md

 npm i
 npm run dev

-//This should be done in separate terminal cd backend npm i npm run dev
+// This should be done in separate terminal cd backend npm i npm run dev